dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/connecting-to-smtp-server/_index.md

 ## **Load SMTP Authentication Information from CONFIG File**

-The [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) class allows applications to read authentication information like username and password and the host address and port number directly from a configuration file.
-Using the .NET native configuration tag, as shown below, enables the [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) class to read this information through the Configuration Manager also available in .NET framework.
 For Aspose.Email to be able to read a configuration file, it needs to be in the correct format.
 Below, we show an example XML configuration file followed by the code that reads it.
 The following code snippet shows you how to load SMTP authentication information from CONFIG File.

 {{< gist "aspose-com-gists" "6e5185a63aec6fd70d83098e82b06a32" "LoadingAuthenticationInformationFromAFile.xml" >}}